 Extended Learning Option

-The board comes with a question list that is self-checking, but students can be challenged to a higher level of Bloom’s Taxonomy by being asked to write example questions for the game themselves.
+The digital game board comes with a question list that is self-checking, but students can be challenged to a higher level of Bloom’s Taxonomy by being asked to write example questions for the game themselves.
 If students create their own examples and answers, they just need to assign the examples a color, list the questions and answers on a shared document, and the game can be played again.
 This is an awesome extension activity for advanced students or students looking for a challenge.

 Even More Ways to ‘Play’ with This Resource

 The U-Know cards can be sorted into decks to represent the different colors and used as questions for the game, as can the task cards.

 To prepare the gameboard to be played this way in the physical classroom environment, teachers can print the U-Know or Task cards on colored paper that correspond with the gameboard, and then students can play.